Transport in Ipswich: Travel Ipswich scheme (formerly 'Ipswich Fit for the 21st Century')

 The borough council also plans to expand both bus stations to facilitate the creation of new bus routes linking the town centre with housing developments towards the outskirts of town.
 Bus priority measures as well as real time passenger information system displays at bus stops is also planned to be implemented.
 The development of the bus services will tie in with the County Council's creation of travel plans for businesses and schools based in Ipswich.

 The roundabout by the Willis Building has been removed and the subways have been filled.
 A signalised junction with toucan crossings has been constructed.

 Proposed developments

 Ipswich Wet Dock Crossing

 Ipswich Borough Council has proposed to build a controversial new road across the lock gate to the Ipswich dock and the New Cut.
-The new road would start on Hollywells Road across a swing-bridge by the lock gates and then across the New Cut to Hawes Street.
+The new road would start on Holywells Road across a swing-bridge by the lock gates and then across the New Cut to Hawes Street.
 The scheme was not supported by Suffolk County Council (who are the transport authority), and was not included in the 2006–2011 Suffolk Local Transport Plan or in their plans for the subsequent Local Transport Plan who estimate that the scheme would cost £79m.
 The proposal was raised again in October 2014 by the MP Ben Gummer, with support from the County Council, the NewAnglia Local Enterprise Partnership, the university and the port authority.